 Sidney Morris spent the first six years of his life on a farm in Pennsylvania.
-He is now spending his sixties as a farm educator on Martha's Vineyard.
+He is now spending his sixties as our Farm Ambassador on Martha's Vineyard.
 In between, he ate sheep in Russia, rescued a chimpanzee in the Congo, taught sailing in Zambia, learned Spanish in Mexico, made a movie in Ecuador, meditated in India, and started two schools on the Vineyard.
 He has lived on Chappaquiddick for 34 years, raising a family and working as carpenter, photographer, coffee house manager, tractor driver, film editor, community center coordinator, sailboat captain and teacher.
-As Education Director of the FARM Institute, he is devoted to helping people figure out how to grow good food - happily, efficiently and sustainably.
+As Ambassador at Large of the FARM Institute, he is devoted to helping people figure out how to grow good food - happily, efficiently and sustainably.

-Rebecca joins the FARM this winter as the new Garden Manager and is grateful to have the opportunity to be farming and gardening on the Vineyard once again!
+Rebecca joins the FARM as the new Garden Manager and is grateful to have the opportunity to be farming and gardening on the Vineyard once again!